jimblandy/fxsnapshot/README.md

     $ fxsnapshot today.fxsnapshot.pb QUERY

-Relations:

-    Edge { out: Id, in: Id, name: String }
-    Node {
-       id: Id,
-       typename: String,
-       size: Num,
-       stack: Frame,
-       jsObjectClassName: String,
-       coarseType: CoarseType,
-       scriptFilename: String,
-       descriptiveTypeName: String
-    }

-Derived:

-    reachable: relation(Id, Id).
-    reachable(start, start, []).
-    reachable(start, end, excluded) :- Edge { from: start, to: next }, reachable(next, end).

-    allocated_at(id, stack) :- node { id, stack }.

-Plotting trees:

-    .tree root, child_relation

-The `QUERY` argument is an expression in a little language that operates on snapshot edges and nodes.
-It also includes numbers, strings, various enumerated types, and lazy streams of all the above.
-For example:
+The `QUERY` argument is an expression in a little language that operates on snapshot edges and nodes, numbers, strings, and lazy streams of the above.
+For
+example:

+    $ fxsnapshot today.fxsnapshot.pb root
+    $ fxsnapshot today.fxsnapshot.pb nodes
+    $ fxsnapshot today.fxsnapshot.pb 'nodes { id: 0x7fc384307f80 }'
+    $ fxsnapshot today.fxsnapshot.pb 'nodes { coarseType: "Script" }'
-    node { coarseType: Script }
+    $ fxsnapshot today.fxsnapshot.pb 'nodes { coarseType: "Script" }'

-evaluates to a stream of all nodes whose `coarseType` field is `Script` - that is, all JSScripts.
-Or:

-    node \n.n edges
+Most of the below is still unimplemented, and may not be coherent, but here's the general plan:

 Single values: